 In 1980’s, Prof. Dr. Jon Kabat Zinn introduced mindfulness to Medicine by starting the Mindfulness-Based Stress Reduction (MBSR) programs in the US.
 He proved that 8 weeks of mindfulness had great benefits for controlling the pain level in chronic autoimmune conditions like psoriasis.
 A 2020 meta-analysis of randomized control trials in patients with rheumatoid arthritis of 337 patients showed that mindfulness interventions can significantly improve pain intensity, depression, and symptoms compared with conventional therapy.
 Mindfulness will also decrease the daily pain in patients with rheumatoid arthritis.

-I teach patients how to approach pain and how to incorporate simple breathing techniques, guided imagery, or other relaxation techniques.
+I teach patients how to approach pain and incorporate simple breathing techniques, guided imagery, or other relaxation techniques.
 Less pain translates in better sleep and quality of life.

 Rheumatoid arthritis treatment is complex.
 Patients deserve a personalized and integrative medicine approach.
 In my clinic, I focus on the patient, not their disease.
-We, as rheumatologists, have the best tools to help the patients from DMARDs to targeted therapies.
-However, the patient day by day choices will influence their ability to respond and maintain a good control of their disease.
-Educating and empowering my patients to make the right nutrition choices, exercise regularly sleep longer and better, add certain supplements when appropriate and use relaxation techniques to manage pain, have tremendously changed my patient’s life for good.”
+We, as rheumatologists, have the best tools to help patients from DMARDs to targeted therapies.
+However, the patient day by day choices will influence their ability to respond and maintain good control of their disease.
+Educating and empowering my patients to make the right nutrition choices, exercise regularly, sleep longer and better, add certain supplements when appropriate, and use relaxation techniques to manage pain, have tremendously changed my patient’s life for good.”